silentorb/metahub_js/README.md

 ### Description

 Creates a connection between two meta_objects.
 Each meta_object contains an internal dictionary of the meta_objects it is connected to.
-These connections can be queried based on their connection types.

 ### Example